 As you enter the church, look left, to the west end, where a large arch separates the nave from the tower.
 In the 14th century a door was inserted in the end wall of the Saxon church.
 This door is now the arch separating the tower from the medieval nave.
 Above the tower arch is a small Saxon window which would originally have been an exterior window - now it looks out over the nave.

 One of the most intriguing features of the interior are the large number of carved wooden roof bosses and corbel heads.
 Most are carved into grotesque faces, though some might well be contemporary portraits.

 At the west end of the central aisle in the nave is a very large floor memorial to members of the Page family.
-One of the Pages Peter, was vicar from 1482 to 1536, and was responsible for the rebuilding of the nave Look for a carved 'P' on several of the pew ends, a reminder of Page's work.
-Most of the pews have beautifully carved poppy head decoration, but into one pew is carved a medieval figure of the Lamb of God.
+One of the family was Peter Page, vicar from 1482 to 1536, who was responsible for the rebuilding of the nave.
+Look for a carved 'P' on several of the pew ends, a reminder of Page's work.
+Most of the pews have beautifully carved poppy head decoration, but into one pew is carved a medieval figure of an 'Agnus Dei', the Lamb of God.

 About Saxthorpe, St Andrew Church

 Address: The Street, Saxthorpe, Norfolk, England, NR11 7DG

 Attraction Type: Historic Church